 When it comes to sustainable living, switching to a zero-waste lifestyle is often a priority.
 This waste-free lifestyle entails refusing, reducing, reusing, recycling, and rotting.
 It also means swapping toxic and wasteful products for eco-friendly alternatives.
 In essence, this reduces the negative impact of materials on the environment and encourages a healthy lifestyle.
 Unfortunately, without urgent action, global waste will grow by 70% by 20501.

 Although some people view this lifestyle change as daunting, these zero-waste influencers show us that small steps make a difference.
 To them, it’s all about being more intentional and mindful.
-In this article, we’ve shared a list of some zero waste influencers that are making a difference - all worthy of a follow for zero waste and eco-living inspiration.
+In this article, we’ve shared a list of some zero-waste influencers that are making a difference - all worthy of a follow for zero-waste and sustainable living inspiration.

-Bea Johnson has been at the forefront of the zero waste movement for years.
+Bea Johnson has been at the forefront of the zero-waste movement for years.
 Some even refer to her as the mother of the movement.
-Since 2008, she has been documenting her family’s waste-free journey.
+Since 2008, she has been documenting her family’s zero-waste journey.
 Bea started with a blog and now has a massive social media following.

 With Bea Johnson as her inspiration, Lauren Singer has grown to become one of the well-known names in the zero waste movement.
 She is the founder of the zero waste blog called Trash is for Tossers.
 Through her blog, Lauren shares fun, money-saving tips and tricks for a zero-waste life.
 These include tips on style, home hacks, and DIY recipes.

 Her work expands beyond writing.
 She is also the founder of the Package Free Shop (@packagefreeshop), a store based in New York.
 The business is carbon-neutral and offers plastic-free shipping.